 In May 2021, as part of Tyco Fire Products' ongoing investigation and remediation program, WDNR approved Tyco Fire Products' proposed Groundwater Extraction and Treatment System ("GETS"), a permanent groundwater remediation system that will extract groundwater that contains PFAS, treat it using advanced filtration systems, and return the treated water to the environment.
-Tyco Fire Products has commenced construction on the GETS.
-Tyco Fire Products also has started the process of removing PFAS-affected soil from the FTC.
+Tyco Fire Products is nearing completion of construction on the GETS.
+Tyco Fire Products is also nearly finished removing PFAS-affected soil from the FTC.